TOAST-DOCS/Gamebase/en/aos-purchase.md

 **PURCHASE_EXTERNAL_LIBRARY_ERROR**

-* Occurs at an NHN Cloud IAP SDK.
+* The error is returned when an error occurs in NHN Cloud IAP library.
-* Check the error code as below.
+* The information on the error in NHN Cloud IAP library is included in the error details, and you can find detailed error code and message as follows.

 ```java
 Gamebase.Purchase.requestPurchase(activity, gamebaseProductId, new GamebaseDataCallback<PurchasableReceipt>() {